khorh/websites-cubrics/README.md

 # 7. Hosting

-The project uses github pages for hosting on the client's account.
+The project uses github pages for hosting on the client's account by forking this repository and syncing it when there are changes to requirements.